“COP17 comes and it goes and then we are still left with this climate change”.

 “Wild figs, litchis and mangos were once an important part of our staple diet but because of the irregular rain patterns and chemicals released by the mine waste, our dams are polluted with all sorts of toxins.
 This black and murky coloured water is good for nothing and washed away all our fruit trees.
 It’s a scary time to live in, because some of us do not even have access to clean water.
 Farming is the only thing we know, but now that our land is becoming infertile what are we supposed to do?”

-There is no question about it, climate change in South-Africa is dire and the necessity for change and intervention has become more and more apparent in all the communities that the Climate Train has had the opportunity to engage with.
+There is no question about it, the climate change situation in South-Africa is dire.
+The necessity for change and intervention has become more and more apparent in all the communities that the Climate Train has had the opportunity to engage with.